-We are currently looking for volunteers to participate in the following study opportunities for dogs & cats!
+We are currently looking for volunteers to participate in the following study opportunities!

 Don’t see anything that fits?
 Sign up here to learn about future opportunities as they become available.

 Family Dog Animal-Assisted Intervention Study for Children with Developmental Disabilities

 Oregon State University researchers are seeking children 10-17 years old with developmental disabilities and their pet dogs to participate in a dog-training animal-assisted intervention research program.